treesinfall

 • Do not park on the street until after the snow has been cleared.
 Remember, vehicles are not permitted to park on city streets from Dec.
 1 to March 31 between 2 a.m. and 6 a.m.

-• On your garbage and recycling collection day, place garbage bags and recycling containers close to the road edge but in your driveway so that they don't interfere with snow removal as well as get lost in the snow drifts
+• On your garbage and recycling collection day, place garbage bags and recycling containers close to the road edge but in your driveway so that they don't interfere with snow removal or get lost in the snow drifts.

-• You can help our Fire Department by remove snow from around fire hydrants in front of your property
+• You can help our Fire Department by removing snow from around fire hydrants in front of your property.

 Sidewalk Snow and Ice Clearing

-It should be noted that by-law will not be enforcing the instances where the residents have obviously cleared their sidewalk before road plows later on push a substantial amount of snow back on the sidewalk that are curb-faced if an attempt to first clear the snow was made.
+Notices will not be issued in instances where the residents have obviously cleared their curb-faced sidewalk, but road plows push the snow back on the sidewalk.
 Public Works will clear snow from these curb-faced sidewalks once all roads have been plowed.

 Reporting a Problem